 Tap “Add Light” in the top-left corner of the screen.

 The app will begin searching for new lights.
 Eventually, it will find the new light strip, which will be named something like “Extended Color Light.”

 From there, go back and add the new light to a room under the “Room Setup” option.
 This lets you control the light and include it with your other Hue lights in that room.

 At this point, your DIY light strip acts like any other Hue light, and you would never know the difference otherwise from within the app.

-Again, the downside is that it won’t work with HomeKit or Hue Sync, and I’ve noticed that transitions are rather sudden when dimming or turning lights on and off, at least compared to the smooth transitions of an official Hue light.
-That not a huge deal, though, especially when you’re saving a ton of money.
+Again, the downside is that it won’t work with HomeKit or Hue Sync, and transitions are rather sudden when dimming or turning lights on and off, at least compared to the smooth transitions of an official Hue light.
+It’s not a huge deal, though, especially when you’re saving a ton of money.